ahhmedmostafaa/IoT-Wifi-RC-Car/README.md

 - [ ] Merge the WiFi variants into one configurable sketch (feature flags)
 - [ ] Add a short demo video/GIF of the car in action
 - [ ] Add the wiring diagram as an image directly in this README

----
-*Originally built for an "Internet of Things" university course; refined for portfolio presentation.*